This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • In a large pot, cook the elbow macaroni in salted water according to the instructions on the package.
-Do not overcook.
 Drain well and rinse it under cold water to stop cooking.

-• To make the dressing, in a small bowl, combine mayonnaise, vinegar, sugar, relish, mustard, salt and pepper a small bowl.
+• To make the dressing, in a large bowl, combine mayonnaise, vinegar, sugar, relish, mustard, salt, and pepper.
 Mix well.

-• In a large bowl, add the cooled macaroni, the dressing, celery, carrots, red pepper, and onion.
-Mix well.
+• Add the drained macaroni, celery, carrots, red pepper, and onion to the dressing.
+Toss well to coat.
 Taste and add additional salt and pepper if desired.

 • Refrigerate the macaroni salad for at least 1 hour before serving.